Meet the team

 Angus

-Angus first joined the Academic Skills team in 2013, having spent the previous three years working and studying in Washington, DC.
+Angus first joined the Academic Skills team in 2013.
+He previously studied and taught at Georgetown University, before producing a political news programme for American radio.
 After sampling other pastures and finding them less green, he joined the team on a permanent basis at the end of 2018.
-Angus works closely with Business School students and staff, though also spends much of his time writing online study resources and organising the university’s nascent peer learning programme.
-When not at Edinburgh Napier, he’s likely to be writing his PhD on the works of the German writer W.G.
-Sebald, trying to grow things to eat (with mixed success), or exploring some of Edinburgh’s quieter corners.
+Angus works closely with students and staff in the School of Arts and Creative Industries.
+He also spends time producing online study resources and leading on academic integrity issues.
+When not at Edinburgh Napier, he’s likely to be working on a book on W.G.
+Sebald and the emblem tradition (the subject of his PhD thesis), growing things to eat (with mixed success), or exploring some of the Lothians’ quieter corners.

 Lorrae